 We’ve seen geometric patterns, vector patterns, big flowing fits, and a return of pastel colours like purple and pink 👚

-The first part of this series will take a look at the overview and highlights of the summer.
+The first part of this series will take a look at the overview and highlights of the summer fabric design patterns.

-If you'd like check out our other content on designing patterns, and pattern design trends, I've listed them below:
+If you'd like check out our other content on fabric design patterns and pattern design trends, I've listed them below:

 Starting with fabrics, the season saw the return of fabrics with a powerful presence and personality for Fall-Winter 23-24.